MelanieB-007/web-challenges/9. css-basics/solutions/css-basics_pink-box_solution/README.md

- e# CSS Basics: Pseudo Park
+# CSS Basics: Pink Box

-This challenge will teach you how to

-- link a stylesheet,
-- style elements and
-- use pseudo-classes to style elements when they are in a certain state.
+Let's get started with CSS!
+In this challenge, you will create a pink box.

 ## Tasks

 Check out the `./index.html` and the `./css/styles.css` files.

-You can find detailed descriptions of the tasks in the comments of the CSS file.

-- Find and fix the reason why the predefined styles are not applied to the HTML document.
+- Fix the selector in the CSS file so that the predefined styles are applied to the `div` element.
+(Notice the font changing!)
-- Make the animals bigger.
-- Align the animals.
-- Surround the animals with their favorite color when the mouse hovers over them.
+- Insert styles for background color, text color, and rounded edges as described in the comments within the CSS file.
+- If you don't know the correct CSS properties try searching for them online.

 ## Notes

-- You only have to touch the `./css/styles.css` and the `./index.html` files.
+- You only have to touch the `./css/styles.css` file.

 ## Development